 Stilwell, the learning tool, is an amalgamation of the many stories of the residents who make up Stilwell, the neighbourhood.
-The following is an example of how one such story can be used to facilitate a discussion on patient safety.
+The Montoya story is an example of how one such case can be used to facilitate a discussion on patient safety.

 The Montoya’s story represents a simulation of a near miss event in the emergency department.
 Participants would be shown the first video clip of the Montoya’s in the emergency department.
 Here, the day is busy with many people waiting and only one inexperienced triage nurse.

 Issues raised include: